0xNullMe/AI-Agent-Journey/README.md

 - How agents use tools and external APIs
 - Multi-agent system concepts

+### 🏗️ **Practice Project**

+**Simple ReAct Agent**

+- Build a basic agent that can reason and act
+- Integrate with external APIs (weather, calculator, web search)
+- Implement tool calling and response parsing
+- Create a simple conversational interface
+- Goal: Understand agent fundamentals and tool integration

 ---

-## 🔧 Phase 3: LangChain Foundations
+## 🔧 Phase 4: LangChain Foundations

 ### 🎯 **Learning Objectives**